alongenosar/ios-sdk/README.md

 }

 ```
-## Step 6: Present events map screen
+## Step 6: Present events-map view
-Once Snappers was initialized succsefully, you can present the event-map screen as follows:
+Once Snappers was initialized succsefully, you can present the events-map view as follows:

 Swift:
 ```swift